 Habit Ardisia escallonioides grows as a shrub to small tree up to 8 meters in height.
 The leaves are arranged alternately, lanceolate to oblanceolate, slightly fleshy, up to 20 cm long (typically shorter), with a rounded leaf apex and an entire margin.

-The actinomorphic, perfect, complete, flowers occur in panicles.
+The complete, perfect, actinomorphic flowers occur in panicles.
 The calyx has 5 unfused, green sepals occurring as triangular lobes.
 The corolla has 5 fused, white with purple petals that form a short tube.
 There are 5 bright yellow stamens that are fused to the corolla tube.
 The ovary is superior with 1 locule and many ovules.
 The fruit is a black berry at maturity.

 Habitat: Ardisia escallonioides grows in Dry Broadleaf Evergreen Formation- Forest/Shrubland (coppice).

-Distribution in Bahamas/Globally: Ardisia escallonioides occurs on the northern island groupings in the Bahamian Archipelago, as well as Florida, the Caribbean region, and Central America.
+Distribution in Bahamas/Globally: Ardisia escallonioides occurs on the northern island groupings in the Lucayan Archipelago, as well as Florida, the Caribbean region, and Central America.